Updated: April 2026

 GO Train Commuters

-For hybrid workers commuting to Toronto two or three days per week, the GO Train now changes the calculation.
-Year-round weekday service launched in January 2025 between Niagara Falls, St. Catharines, and Union Station.
+For hybrid workers commuting to Toronto two or three days per week, the GO Train changes the calculation.
+Year-round weekday service launched in January 2025 between Niagara Falls, St Catharines, and Union Station.
 If you are considering Niagara Falls as your destination, read our Niagara Falls buyer’s guide for a full residential overview.
 The fare from Niagara Falls is $19.80 with PRESTO.
-Check the GO Transit trip planner for the current St. Catharines adult fare, which is slightly lower.
+Check the GO Transit trip planner for the current St Catharines adult fare, which is slightly lower.
 For buyers commuting regularly, the train fare is a real monthly cost that belongs in any budget comparison.

 What the Numbers Look Like in Practice